Law Firm

 The children’s custody petition can be filed if the parents are divorced or separated.
 If the Court decides that one of the parents will have custody of the children, then the other parent will have the right of communication with the children, which is also settled through the same petition.

-The sole or exclusive custody of the children means that the parent who has it can live with the children at any place in the world and can make decisions about the children without receiving the father’s consent regarding any matters, for example, their education or medical needs if any.
+The sole or exclusive custody of the children means that the parent who has it can live with the children anywhere in the world and can make decisions about the children without receiving the father’s consent regarding any matters, such as their education or medical needs.

-If the father is living in Cyprus and the parental care is appointed to the mother by the Court, he will have the right to communicate and visit the child at his home to spend time together during agreed times.
+If the father is living in Cyprus and the court assigns parental care to the mother, he will have the right to communicate with and visit the child at his home to spend time together during agreed-upon times.

 Also, he will have the right to participate in the decision-making regarding the child’s future and the mother regarding essential matters such as medical care or education.
 Any agreement between the parents regarding the above should be issued as a Court order legally binding for both parties.

-Based on case law, a requirement for the father to gain full custody of the children is that the decision of the Court should be in favor of the children and not in favor of one of the parents.
+Based on case law, a requirement for the father to gain full custody of the children is that the decision of the Court should be in favour of the children and not in favour of one of the parents.
 (Case, Kkoufou (1997) 1AAD 1588)

-Suppose the permanent residency of the children is in Cyprus.
-If the children are going to school here and have friends or relatives in Cyprus, the custody will likely remain with the parent they are currently living in Cyprus if the other parent lives abroad.
+Suppose the children's permanent residency is in Cyprus.
+If the children are going to school here and have friends or relatives in Cyprus, custody will likely remain with the parent they are currently living with if the other parent lives abroad.

-The age of the children and their opinion on where they want to live will also be considered.
-(If the Court finds the children mature enough to express their opinion, the Court will hear their opinion through a specific procedure.
-There is no particular age to consider them mature, as case law indicates.)
+The children's ages and opinions on where they want to live will also be considered.
+If the Court finds the children mature enough to express their opinions, it will hear them through a specific procedure.
+As case law indicates, there is no particular age at which to consider them mature.

-For the mother to lose custody of the children, she must practice the custody poorly with unquestionable evidence that has to be presented by the father to the Court to decide whether the custody of the children will be passed to him.
+For the mother to lose custody of the children, she must practice custody poorly, with unquestionable evidence that has to be presented by the father to the court to decide whether custody of the children will be passed on to him.
 For example, verbal/physical abuse, abandonment, negligence.

-The children’s interests will be taken into consideration, and what would be more suitable for their well-being, age, and so on based on the facts of each case.
+The children’s interests will be considered, and what would be more suitable for their well-being, age, and so on based on the facts of each case.

-The report from the Welfare Office in Cyprus will be considered by the Court and indicate if the mother is incapable of taking care of her children.
+The report from the Welfare Office in Cyprus will be considered by the Court and indicate if the mother is incapable of caring for her children.

 It will also pay attention to facts such as if the children were born in Cyprus or raised in Cyprus from a very young age, the children’s environment, and what is familiar to them, such as Cyprus’s life, culture, climate, and overall environment.
-The Court will consider whether changing that environment for the children would benefit their well-being or not.
+The Court will consider whether changing that environment for the children would benefit their well-being.

-For instance, the parents have the right at any stage of the Custody petition to settle the petition earlier than its completion by issuing a Court order if they both agree on what will be issued.
-If the parents disagree on what the Court will order, the petition of custody might take around a year or more to finish.
+For instance, the parents have the right at any stage of the Custody petition to settle the petition earlier than its completion by issuing a Court order if they agree on what will be issued.
+If the parents disagree on what the Court will order, the custody petition might take around a year or more to finish.

-In the petition’s content, the facts of the case are written along with the required reasoning.
-After filing the petition, the petition will be served to the Respondent, and they have the right to appear on the hearing day at the Court or appoint a child custody lawyer to represent them and ask for time to file a defense.
+The petition’s content includes the facts of the case and the required reasoning.
+After filing the petition, it will be served to the Respondent, who has the right to appear on the hearing day at the Court or appoint a child custody lawyer to represent them and ask for time to file a defence.

-The case is set for proof on another date if the Respondent does not appear.
-The Court will ask the Welfare Office in Cyprus to prepare a report (an officer from the Welfare Office visits the house where the children live and asks questions to the children and the parent with whom they are living and prepares its report).
+If the Respondent does not appear, the case is set for proof on another date.
+The Court will ask the Welfare Office in Cyprus to prepare a report (an officer from the Welfare Office visits the house where the children live, asks questions to the children and the parents with whom they are living, and prepares a report).

 Afterwards, the Court will review the facts of the case to decide how to proceed and give relevant instructions to the lawyer.

-When the Court order regarding Custody is issued or when a child maintenance Court order is issued, the parent with whom the children are living can apply to the competent authority to receive a single-parent allowance.
+When the Court order regarding Custody is issued or a child maintenance Court order is issued, the parent with whom the children live can apply to the competent authority to receive a single-parent allowance.

 Abandoning children is a crime based on Article 54 of the Children’s Law Chapter 353.
 However, when poor custody practice from the mother is noticed, the father can file a petition at the Court to set the custody of the children (i.e., family violence or leaving the children at home unattended).